loading...

 3. Trading In Fundamentals On Amazon:

 Fundamental analysis is one option when figuring out how to trade Amazon.
-Looking at fundamental financial metrics, share values, and growth rates can help, but it won’t always make a difference.
+Looking at fundamental financial metrics, share values, and growth rates can help, but it won’t always make a difference in your ability to grow your business.

-– Revenue and Profit Margin: Analyzing the rate of revenue growth across multiple quarters can show you whether your business segments are growing as expected.
-High margins might imply efficiency, but outside forces like rising logistics costs or regulatory fees can squeeze margins.
+Revenue and Profit Margin: Analyzing the rate of revenue growth across multiple quarters can show you whether your private label products are growing as expected.
+High margins might imply efficiency, but outside forces like rising logistics costs or regulatory fees can squeeze margins for those who create an Amazon product.

-– Cash Flow & Debt: Good free cash flow can be used to fund strategic programs.
+– Cash Flow & Debt: Good free cash flow can be used to fund strategic programs for an Amazon seller account.
 Yet excessive capital investments for warehouses, data centers, and acquisitions can impact cash flows.
 Debt management also influences stability, so one should know what to borrow and how much to repay.

-– Valuation Multiples: The P/E or P/S ratio are common metrics to use in comparing relative valuations to your competitors.
+– Valuation Multiples: The P/E or P/S ratio are common metrics to use in comparing relative valuations to your competitors in the Amazon marketplace, which is essential for those who sell with Amazon.
 High valuations can suggest high future performance expectations and can expose exposure to failure.

 – Peer Comparisons: Comparing Amazon with other tech conglomerates or eCommerce platforms could provide insights into relative strengths and weaknesses.
 This doesn’t guarantee that Amazon’s relative monopoly will last forever.

-Basic metrics reveal nothing, but leave little room for doubt.
+Basic metrics reveal nothing about the effectiveness of a seller central account, but leave little room for doubt.
 Growth projections might fall off the mark, and skewed fundamentals can be shaken by forces beyond your control.

-Technical analysis can be used when teaching yourself how to trade Amazon to identify a way to enter and exit but nothing will prove 100% accurate.
+Technical analysis can be used when teaching yourself how to trade Amazon to identify a way to enter and exit, but nothing will prove 100% accurate in the context of Amazon selling.

-– Moving Averages (MA): Both short- and long-term MAs can help you identify underlying trends.
+– Moving Averages (MA): Both short- and long-term MAs can help you identify underlying trends in the market as you start selling on Amazon.
 A stock price above a long-term MA can be positive and may indicate bullish momentum, but macroeconomic fluctuations can overturn those trends.

-– Support and Resistance Levels: Tracking the previous price floors (support) and ceilings (resistance) could provide an idea of where buying or selling may get intense.
-Occasionally, breaches of these levels lead to momentum trading but false breakouts can occur.
+– Support and Resistance Levels: Tracking the previous price floors (support) and ceilings (resistance) could provide an idea of where buying or selling may get intense for an Amazon seller.
+Occasionally, breaches of these levels lead to momentum trading, but false breakouts can occur, impacting those who sell products directly with Amazon.

 – Oscillators and Momentum Indicators: RSI tools such as the Relative Strength Index can alert you whether Amazon is overbought or oversold.
 Such signals should be treated carefully because outside information can override technical arrangements.

 The technicals is one aspect of how to trade Amazon.
-It can stand in for intuitions, but no single instrument eliminates market uncertainty.
+It can stand in for intuitions, but no single instrument eliminates market uncertainty for a beginner Amazon seller.

 5. Options, Derivatives, and Risk Management